krywenko/recipe-library-skill/README.md

  ./recipe https://www.allrecipes.com/recipe/230812/standing-roast-beef-brined/
- but to get acces to those use: list my favorite recipes to list them my favorite recipe  standing roast beef or  famon favorite recipe
+ but to get acces to those use: list my favorite recipes to list them favorite recipe  standing roast beef or  ramon favorite recipe

  you need to install lynx  for recipe scraper to work